LumaPictures/meteor-jquery-datatables/README.md

   RowsTable.publish()
 ```

-You can also set the query parameter to a function if you require access the the `this` context of the publication for things like user restricted access.
+You can also set the query parameter to a function if you require access the `this` context of the publication for things like user restricted access.

 Query functions take the component as a parameter, so you still have access to the component context and all its instance methods.